KasparEtter/ef1p/pages/email/email.md

 failure reports are sent right after an authentication failure to the addresses in the `ruf` tag of the sender's DMARC record.
 This allows the domain owner to detect and address delivery problems quickly.
-Since failure reports include either the complete unauthentic message or at least its headers, the domain owner can also analyze [phishing attempts](#phishing) with a [spoofed](#spoofing) `From` address.
+Since failure reports include either the complete unauthentic message or at least its header, the domain owner can also analyze [phishing attempts](#phishing) with a [spoofed](#spoofing) `From` address.
 In order to avert [denial-of-service attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack) on the domain owner, incoming mail servers [are encouraged](https://tools.ietf.org/html/rfc7489#section-7.3)